 The Iowa Department of Transportation (Iowa DOT) is a recipient of Federal Financial Assistance.
-All recipients are required to comply with various nondiscrimination laws and regulations, including Title VI of the Civil Rights Act of 1964 which forbids discrimination against anyone in the United States because of race, color, or national origin by any agency receiving Federal Funds.
+Recipients must comply with nondiscrimination laws and regulations, including Title VI of the Civil Rights Act of 1964 which forbids discrimination against anyone in the United States because of race, color, or national origin by any agency receiving federal funds.

 Title VI does not only apply to the discrete program or activity to which a recipient directs federal funds.
 Congress clarified its intent regarding the broad coverage of Title VI and related civil rights laws with the Civil Rights Restoration Act of 1987.
 That Act amended Title VI to say that "programs" or "programs and activities" means "all of the operations of" any department, agency, or instrumentality of a state or local government, any part of which is extended federal assistance.
-To be clear, if a department of a state or local government receives federal assistance, all of the operations of that department would be covered by Title VI, but not all of the operations of the State or local government as a whole.
-The amended definition of "programs and activities" also makes clear that Title VI does not only apply to activities of a recipient of federal assistance that are federally funded, but applies to "all the operations of" a recipient, even those that are not federally funded.
+If a department of a state or local government receives federal assistance, Title VI governs all the operations of that department, but not all the operations of the State or local government.
+The amended definition of "programs and activities" also makes clear that Title VI does not only apply to activities that are federally funded, but applies to "all the operations of" a recipient, even those that are not federally funded.
 Title VI also applies to the programs and activities of entities that distribute federal funds to other entities (called "subrecipients") as well as those actions taken by private firms under contract with the recipient.
-Taken together, this means that the scope of Title VI is quite expansive.

-The Iowa DOT is to ensure that none of its activities or programs treats any part of the community any differently than another.
-The Iowa DOT expects every manager, supervisor, employee, and sub-recipient of Federal-Aid Funds administered by the Iowa DOT to be aware of and apply the intent of Title VI of the Civil Rights Act of 1964 in performing assigned duties.
+Iowa DOT ensures that none of its activities or programs treats any part of the community any differently than another.
+Iowa DOT trains and communicates to its staff and subrecipients of federal funds on the requirements and intent of Title VI of the Civil Rights Act of 1964 in carrying out the department's mission.

-The Federal Highway Administration (FHWA) requires recipients of Federal-Aid Funds to prepare a plan to clarify roles, responsibilities, and procedures established to ensure compliance with Title VI of the Civil Rights Act of 1964.

-The Iowa DOT's Title VI Program Plan focuses on functional areas with significant public contact responsibilities and provides the policy direction necessary to ensure compliance with Title VI of the Civil Rights Act of 1964.
+The Federal Motor Carrier Safety Administration (FMCSA) requires recipients of Federal-Aid Funds to prepare a plan to define roles, responsibilities, and procedures established to ensure compliance with Title VI of the Civil Rights Act of 1964.
+The Iowa DOT's Title VI Program Plan focuses on functions most likely to involve customers or stakeholders impacted by Title VI.